adh30/Stats_Snippets/logged_variables_in_regression.md

 *   A **one percent increase in $x$** is associated with a change of approximately **$b/100$ units in $y$**, on average, holding all other variables constant.
 *   Alternatively, you can state that a **one unit increase in $\ln(x)$** is associated with a **$b$ unit change in $y$**.

-This unique interpretation makes $b$ a useful measure of how sensitive $y$ is to *relative* changes in $x$, which is often relevant in economic or biomedical contexts (e.g., the relationship between a percentage change in income and the absolute level of consumption or the relationship between a percentage change in NT-proBNP and walking distance).
+This makes $b$ a useful measure of the association between $y$ and *relative* changes in $x$, which is often pertinent in economic or biomedical contexts (e.g., the relationship between a percentage change in income and the absolute level of consumption or the relationship between a percentage change in NT-proBNP and walking distance).